 Colin Rhinesmith is an assistant professor in the School of Library and Information Science at Simmons College and a faculty associate with the Berkman Klein Center for Internet & Society at Harvard University.

-Rhinesmiths research interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital inclusion and broadband adoption.
+Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital equity and community technology.

-Rhinesmith has been nationally recognized as a leader within the field of community media and technology.
-His work has been mentioned by the Federal Communications Commission, PBS MediaShift, and the MacArthur Foundations Spotlight on Digital Media and Learning, and he was awarded the 2010 Buske Leadership Award from the Alliance for Community Media.
+Rhinesmith has been nationally recognized for his contributions to the fields of digital equity and community technology.
+His work has been mentioned by the U.S. Department of Housing and Urban Development, Federal Communications Commission, PBS MediaShift, and the MacArthur Foundation’s Spotlight on Digital Media and Learning, and he was awarded the Buske Leadership Award from the Alliance for Community Media.

-Rhinesmith received his Ph.D. in Library and Information Science from the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign, where he was a Research Scholar with the Center for Digital Inclusion and an Institute of Museum and Library Services-funded Information in Society Fellow.
+Rhinesmith received his Ph.D. in Library and Information Science from the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign, where he was an Institute of Museum and Library Services-funded Information in Society Fellow and a Research Scholar with the Center for Digital Inclusion.